 Tipping in Spain

 Tipping in Spain may not be considered customary, but there are certain places when it’s acceptable to leave a few coins.
 A good rule of thumb is to skip the tip at cheaper restaurants and leave up to 10 percent when service exceeds expectations in upscale dining establishments.
-Be aware, however, that some restaurants include service, or IVA or Impuestos sobre el Valor Añadido, in the final bill, so keep an eye out for that language at the bottom of the receipt before tipping extra.
 It is common for servers not to receive tips included on a credit card, so try to leave cash whenever possible.

-As for tipping other services, there is not set standard for how much to tip but a little can go a long way.
+As for tipping other services, there is no set standard for how much to tip, but a little can go a long way.
 This Spain tipping guide will help you navigate when/where you can leave a little extra for great service.

 Spain Tipping Guide